#4 Proxy Metrics

 - Percent of members who add at least one member to their “Friends” list within six months.
 The Netflix Friends feature launched with one percent of members using the feature, grew to 5% over three years, then Netflix killed the feature.
 The assumption was that the Friends proxy metric needed to surpass twenty percent to achieve a meaningful retention improvement.

-- Percent of members who add at least six DVDs to their queue in a month.
-The merchandising team’s job was to make it easy for members to find and add movies to their list.
+- Percent of members who add at least six DVDs to their queue monthly.
+The merchandising team’s job was to make it easy for members to find and add movies to their lists.
 Initially, the metric was 70%.
 Over time, we moved it to 90%.

 - Percent of new members who rate at least 50 movies in their first six weeks with the service.
 This metric was our proxy for our personalization efforts.
 The theory was that if customers were willing to rate movies, they valued the movie recommendations Netflix provided.
 We drove this metric from the low single digits into the high twenties over a few years.